-A student who is awarded First-Class Standing or Satisfactory Standing, as defined below, will normally qualify for promotion::
+c.
+A student who is awarded First-Class Standing or Satisfactory Standing, as defined below, will normally qualify for promotion:

 First-Class Standing: Typically awarded to an undergraduate student who obtains a GPA of 3.5 or above and passes all courses while enrolled in the minimum full academic course load in that year.
-Note: First-Class Standing is not awarded in Year 4 given the limited number of graded units taken in that year d.
-Conditional Standing: Assigned to a student who achieves a GPA of 2.1 or above but has failed one or more courses.
+Note: First-Class Standing is not awarded in Year 4 given the limited number of graded units taken in that year.

-Satisfactory Standing: Awarded to a student who achieves a GPA of 2.1 or above if no course is failed. .
+Satisfactory Standing: Awarded to a student who achieves a GPA of 2.1 or above if no course is failed.